vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

 I got so used to having 0:0 as a user:group that I didn't even check the content of the file.
 Or, even what permissions were set.
 Frankly, I didn't even know about the hidden problem of the current directory in the archive at the time.
-I just looked at the directory structure, and that was my first big mistake.
+I just looked at the directory structure, and that was a huge mistake.
 Because if I checked them, I'd see the following:

 |